joernott/load_testplan/README.md

 merging them together to generate either environment variables or outputs to be used in github actions.

+The code is maintained in the (development branch)[https://github.com/joernott/load_testplan/tree/development], the (main branch)[https://github.com/joernott/load_testplan/tree/main] only contains the binaries for the action itself to reduce the amount of data to download.

 ## Usage
 To use this action in your workflow and convert the content of some yaml files into outputs, you can use
 ```yaml